 Teaching of phonics is secure across year R, 1 and 2.Phonic interventions also take place for children in older year groups.
-Phonic attainment is systematically tracked through regular assessment point in time.
-The Reading lead is supported by the English Hub who regularly visit to monitor the teaching and our fidelity to the Little Wandle scheme.
+Phonic attainment continues to be systematically tracked through regular assessment points in time.
+In the absence of our reading lead (maternity) Our phonics lead HLTA is supported by the English Hub who regularly visit to monitor the teaching and our fidelity to the Little Wandle scheme.
 Teachers receive feedback and attend further training.
-The result of this can be seen in improved phonics outcomes for both disadvantaged children and non-disadvantaged children in both year 1 and year 2 retakes.
+Individual development areas are identified and constructive feedback given.
+The result of this can be seen in improved phonics outcomes for both disadvantaged children.